History of China–Japan relations

 Composite image showing two views of the King of Na gold seal, which was bestowed upon Japan by China in 57 AD.
 It was discovered in 1784 on Shikanoshima Island in Fukuoka Prefecture, Japan.

 The history of China–Japan relations spans thousands of years through trade, cultural exchanges, friendships, and conflicts.
-Japan has deep historical and cultural ties with China; cultural contacts throughout its history have strongly influenced the nation – including its writing system (Note: See also: Kanji and Kanbun.) architecture, (Note: See also: East Asian hip-and-gable roof.) cuisine, (Note: See also: Japanese Chinese cuisine and Ramen, which uses Chinese noodles.) culture, literature, religion, (Note: See also: Confucianism.) philosophy, and law.
+Japan has deep historical and cultural ties with China; cultural contacts throughout its history have strongly influenced the nation – including its writing system, (Note: See also: Kanji and Kanbun.) architecture, (Note: See also: East Asian hip-and-gable roof.) cuisine, (Note: See also: Japanese Chinese cuisine and Ramen, which uses Chinese noodles.) culture, literature, religion, (Note: See also: Confucianism.) philosophy, and law.
+China, in return, has been deeply influenced by Japan.

-The first mention of the Japanese archipelago was in the Chinese historic text Book of Later Han, in the year 57, in which it was noted that the Han dynasty gave a golden seal to Wa.
+The first mention of the Japanese archipelago was in the Chinese historic text Book of the Later Han, in the year 57, in which it was noted that the Han dynasty gave a golden seal to Wa.
 During the Sui dynasty and Tang dynasty, Japan sent many students on a limited number of Imperial embassies to China.
-In 663 the Battle of Baekgang took place, the first China–Japan conflict in recorded.
+In 663 the Battle of Baekgang took place, the first China–Japan conflict in recorded history.
 Japan sought ties with China after the fall of the Paekche, with whom Japan was closely allied.
 Trade began with the two nations, and important elements were brought back from China, including Buddhist teachings, Chinese customs and culture, bureaucracy, architecture and city planning.
 Japan attempted to invade Korea in the 16th century, but was defeated by Joseon and the Ming dynasty.
 Direct trade with China was limited by the Tokugawa shogunate after 1633, when Japan decided to close all direct links with the foreign world.